Lobo-RJ/curso-vue3/README.md

 npm run build
 ```

-### About installing Laravel, see Readme file in backend folder
+### About installing Laravel, see README.md file in backend folder